onflow/cadence/docs/language.md

 //
 b.value = 1

-// Declare a function which accepts a resource
+// Declare a function which accepts a resource.
 //
+// The parameter has a resource type, so the type name must be prefixed with `<-`
+//
-fun use(resource: SomeResource) {
+fun use(resource: <-SomeResource) {
     // ...
 }